Explainable fetal ultrasound quality assessment with progressive concept bottleneck models

-\paragraph{Test-time intervention.} Similar to CBM, our PCBM allows users to inspect and intervene on both concept bottlenecks to correct wrong explanations.
+Similar to CBM, our P-CBM allows users to inspect and intervene on both concept bottlenecks to correct wrong explanations.
+In our user case, the intervention is useful in the downstream stage of biometric measurement and estimation of e.g. fetal weight, where clinicians can disagree with the model and document this.
 The model prediction is updated when the explanations are corrected.
-We simulated this by replacing predicted concepts with ground truth and recording the change in model performance.
+We simulated this by replacing predicted concepts with ground truth and recording the change in results.

-We first intervened in the segmentation bottleneck.
-As shown in~\cref{tab:seminterv}, the intervention improved the predictive performance on property concepts, and thus improved the classification result.
-This is because our conceiver modeled a relationship between the segmentation concepts and the property concepts.
-The improvement is, however, marginal, as the observer network already achieved a good performance in segmentation, see \cref{fig:concept_performance}.

-At the property level, we intervened concepts one by one by greedy best-first search~\cite{xie2014jasper} at each split.
-We reported the tendency of the mean and standard deviation of overall classification accuracy over 10 splits with the increase of intervened concepts in~\cref{fig:concept_intervention}.
-We see from the figure that our PCBM benefits more from the intervention than CBM; likely because PCBM, which considers concept interaction, has a larger predictor capacity than CBM.
-See appendix for test-time intervention examples.
+At the property level, we intervened concepts one by one by greedy best-first search~\citep{xie2014jasper} at each split.
+We reported the tendency of the mean and standard deviation of overall classification accuracy over 10 splits with the increase of intervened concepts in Fig.~\ref{fig:concept_intervention}.
+We see from the figure that the intervention helps our P-CBM improve the classification performance.